mpawlak2/instalike-instagram-bot/README.md

 </table>

 # starting bot
-if you have provided your username and password combination in `default.cfg` file then start with `python main.py` otherwise use `python main.py -u username -p password`
+If you have provided your username and password combination in `default.cfg` file then start with `python main.py` otherwise use `python main.py -u username -p password`

 # requirements